-Are you looking for a traditional Irish dinner recipe?
-Here’s an Irish Ham and Potatoes recipe for dinner, which my mother, grandmother and ancestors cooked.
+Are you looking for a traditional Irish recipe?
+Try this fantastically simple Irish ham and potatoes recipe for dinner, which leaves delicious leftovers too!

-- The ham weighed 2lbs so would take a bit of cooking.
-I take a vat a pot, and fill it with cold water then put the ham inside.
-I bring the pot to the boil and the salt content in the ham seeps out.
-The water takes on a slick appearance.with speckles of blue and indigo dancing over the top from the cure.
+- Fill a large pot with cold water then put the ham inside.
+Bring the pot to the boil and the salt content in the ham seeps out.
+The water takes on a slick appearance.with speckles of blue dancing over the top from the cure.

-- Covered, the ham simmers for 90 minutes and as it simmers white bubbles of froth form and disappear back into the water.
+- Covered, simmer the ham for 90 minutes.
+As it simmers white bubbles of froth form and disappear back into the water.

-- Gently, I slide the potatoes into the bubbling vat with the ham.
-The water will impart a little seasoning and flavour to the potatoes.
+- Add the potatoes into the bubbling pot with the ham as the water will impart a little seasoning and flavour to the potatoes.
 You could also do them separately if you prefer.

-- After 10 minutes, I slide the pot across the hob to a cooler spot and replace it with a smaller saucepan.
-I melt butter, sprinkle in a little flour and cook it off, then bit by bit add a half-and-half mixture of warm milk and decanted cooking liquor from the boiling pot.
+- In a smaller saucepan, melt butter, a little flour and cook it off, then bit by bit add a half-and-half mixture of warm milk and some decanted cooking liquor from the boiling pot.

 - At this point my mother would add finely chopped parsley.
 I don’t have enough in the garden quite yet to do it so I sprinkle leaves on the plate of food before serving.